Punktum-dk/epp-service-specification/README.md

 The addition of a new contact to a domain name has to adhere to some policies.
 Do note that the change of roles only applies to registrant managed domain names, since the roles on a registrar managed domain name are implicitly the registrar managing the domain name.

-1. If the contact is the admin, only the billing role can be added
+1. If the authenticated user is the admin, only the billing role can be added
 2. If the authenticated user is a registrar only billing can be added
 3. The new contact is requested to accept the role, so the operation is asynchronous

-Adding new users require special privileges, only with the registrant, apart from the policy listed above.
+Adding new contacts to a domain require special privileges, which resides with the registrant, apart from the policy listed above.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>